CatScn/Starknet-ERC20-Deployer-OpenHands/README.md

 &nbsp;
 ## Customization📊

-After the first test deployment, you can customize your ERC20 token by editing the `.env` file. &nbsp; \
+After the first test deployment, you can customize your ERC20 token by editing the `.env` file that was saved in your Starknet-ERC20-Deployer folder. &nbsp; \
 Modify parameters such as token name, symbol, initial supply, etc., to tailor the deployment to your needs. &nbsp; \
 Then to deploy your customized token just run: